Yin-Yin/SAP-Open-UI5-art-explorer/README.md

 ## User stories:
 Bernard the art lover wants to explore some art.

-User Story 1: see random paintings:
+##### User Story 1: see random paintings:
 	Bernard wants to open the app and immediately see some random paintings.
 He wants to change to another random image.

-User Story 2: change the painting style, that Bernanrd can see.
+##### User Story 2: change the painting style, that Bernard can see.
 	Bernard wants to select the painting style in which he sees random paintings.
 He wants to select it from a list of different styles

 ### Lessons Learned
 - It gets difficult if you want to do something else than what is intended with the FIORI guidelines.
 You should really stay within the borders of the framework.
+- UX is tough

 ## Data model